orsiczako/season-analysis/README.md

 After the conversation, users receive their personalized color season recommendation with detailed explanations:

 <img src="Media/analysis.png" width="600" alt="Color analysis results showing recommended season">

+---

+## Future Plans

+The following features are planned for future development to enhance the Season Analysis App:

+### Capsule Wardrobe Builder
+Create a personalized capsule wardrobe based on your color season.
+This feature will help users build a minimal, versatile wardrobe where every piece complements their natural coloring and can be mixed and matched efficiently.

+### Intelligent Clothing Recommendations
+AI-powered clothing recommendations that suggest specific garments, styles, and combinations based on your color season, body type, and personal preferences.
+The system will learn from user feedback to provide increasingly personalized suggestions.

+### Skin Tone Analysis
+Advanced skin analysis feature that goes beyond color seasons to provide detailed insights about skin undertones, overtones, and characteristics.
+This will help users make better decisions about makeup, foundation shades, and skincare products.

+### AI Model Refinement
+Continuous improvement of the AI color analysis model.
+While the current system provides good results, ongoing refinement will enhance accuracy, reduce edge cases, and provide more nuanced seasonal classifications including sub-seasons (e.g., Light Summer, Deep Winter, Warm Autumn).

+### Mobile Application
+Native mobile app for iOS and Android using WebView technology.
+This approach is chosen for simplicity and efficiency, as it allows the existing web application to be wrapped in a mobile app without requiring separate native development.
+This way, all features remain synchronized across platforms without maintaining multiple codebases.

+---